ChristyFury10/training-with-fury/README.md

-Exercise tracking app:

-NAME: Training With Fury
+# Training With Fury

+## A workout tracking app
+This app is created to allow users to view and use pre-loaded workouts as well as create their own to keep track of.
+Each workout will consist of multiple exercises that they can then see detailed descriptions and photos (or gifs) of.

-Tech: Javasctipt, EJS, CSS, Express, nodeJS, MongoDB
+### Technologies used: Javasctipt, EJS, CSS, Express, nodeJS, MongoDB

-Link to access app: (use render.com)
+### Link to access app: (use render.com)

-USER STORIES:
+### USER STORIES:
-- be able to add my own exercsies
+- As a user, I will be able to add my own exercsies
-- access previously added exercises
+- As a user, I will be able to access previously added exercises
-- edit my exercises
+- As a user, I will be able to edit my exercises
-- access pre-loaded workouts and exercises
+- As a user, I will be able to access pre-loaded workouts and exercises
-- view workouts as a group
+- As a user, I will be able to view workouts as a group
-- view the breakdown of each exercise and details
+- As a user, I will be able to view the breakdown of each exercise and details
--
+- As a user, I will be able to remove exercises that I no longer wish to keep track of
+### MVP

-Stretch goal
+### Stretch goal
-- add my weights from previous performance
+- As a user, I will be able to enter and keep track of my weights from previous performance
-- link to progressions and regressions
+- As a user, I will be able to select links to progressions and regressions if available

-ICEBOX:
+#### ICEBOX:
+- body part selector